shubhammishra-1/Vendor-and-Shop-Management-System/README.md

 1 --> Repository Layer ::: in this layer where I defined CRUD functionality.

 2 --> Service Layer ::: in this layer I defined Specific business logic that required to function business use cases by utilizing Repository Layer.

-3 --> Controller Layer ::: this is end point layer by which end users can interact to the server in this particular layer all services provided by Service layer are defined.
+3 --> Controller Layer ::: this is end point layer by which end users can interact to the server in this particular layer all services provided by
+                            Service layer are defined.

                                                   #Authentication Service

  in auth. service server I implemented 3 functionality {using JWT , bcrypt }

-1--> signup :::vendor can signup on this server using {name,email,password} fields plain password of vendor first hashed into some value {using bcrypt} then stored into Database.
+1--> signup :::vendor can signup on this server using {name,email,password} fields plain password of vendor first hashed into some value {using bcrypt}
+              then stored into Database.

-2--> signin :::vendor can signin on this server using their {email,password} fields , jsonwebtoken will  be given to those vendors only whoses records already in database else invalid user will be shown
+2--> signin :::vendor can signin on this server using their {email,password} fields , jsonwebtoken will  be given to those vendors only whoses records
+               already in database else invalid user will be shown.
 3--> isAuthenticated ::: vendor can see whether they are authenticated on the server or not by sending JWT.

                                                    #Search Service